firstpromoter/fpr-instructions/integrations/javascript.md

 If you can't use the email for privacy reasons, there's another option using "uid", `fpr(“referral”,{uid:"user-id-in-database”})`

 ***NB: You need to have the Main tracking script from above available / accessible on this page as well.
-The below scripts should be placed or called underneath the main tracking script***
+The below scripts should be placed or called underneath the main tracking script.***

 Depending on your setup you may need to have a way of getting the email and passing it to the script.